-- The amino acid tyrosine is the starting point of the synthetic pathways leading to catecholamines, thyroid hormones, and melanin pigments, and it is incorporated into many proteins. - Elevated levels of serum tyrosine can be acquired (e.g., severe hepatocellular dysfunction), or they can result from an inborn error of catabolism, of which there are several. - Hereditary tyrosinemia type 1 (HT1) is the most common metabolic defect of tyrosine and is caused by a deficiency of fumaryl- acetoacetate hydrolase (FAH), which catalyzes the last step in tyrosine catabolism (see Fig. 7-1). - Accumulation of FAH's substrate, fumarylacetoacetate, and its precursor, maleylacetoacetate, is thought to be mutagenic and toxic to the liver.
+- The amino acid tyrosine is the starting point of the synthetic pathways leading to catecholamines,(tyrosine→thyroglobulin→thyroid hormone)thyroid hormones, and melanin pigments, and it is incorporated into many proteins.
+Without tyrosine, it is difficult to synthesize these products.
+It's essential for many metabolic pathways in our body. - Elevated levels of serum tyrosine can be acquired (e.g., severe hepatocellular dysfunction), or they can result from an inborn error of catabolism, of which there are several. - Hereditary tyrosinemia type 1 (HT1) is the most common metabolic defect of tyrosine and is caused by a deficiency of fumaryl- acetoacetate hydrolase (FAH), which catalyzes the last step in tyrosine catabolism (see Fig. 7-1).
+Leading to increased tyrosine levels. - Accumulation of FAH's substrate, fumarylacetoacetate, and its precursor, maleylacetoacetate, is thought to be mutagenic (hepatocellular carcinoma) and toxic to the liver.